ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 The internal tech-focused CTO may also be the chief technical process architect, setting up tools, systems, and processes for how technical work gets done.

-As an internal tech-focused CTO, you may also function as a product manager if your company s product is highly technical in nature (i.e., developer tools, API-as-a-service, etc.)
+As an internal tech-focused CTO, you may also function as a product manager if your company's product is highly technical in nature (i.e., developer tools, API-as-a-service, etc.)

 ### The People-Focused CTO *AKA the VP of Engineering (VPE)*